New sedative aims to make colonoscopy easier for IBD patients

 Summary

-This study tests if a newer sedative, remimazolam, works as well as the standard midazolam for colonoscopy in 200 adults with inflammatory bowel disease (Crohn's or ulcerative colitis).
-Participants will receive one of the two drugs plus fentanyl for pain, then rate their satisfaction and be checked for how quickly they recover.
-The goal is to see if remimazolam offers a better experience and faster discharge.
+This study tests whether remimazolam, a newer sedative, works as well as or better than midazolam for colonoscopy in 200 adults with inflammatory bowel disease (Crohn's or colitis).
+Participants get one of the two drugs plus fentanyl for pain, then rate their satisfaction and are checked for how quickly they recover.
+The goal is to see if remimazolam leads to a better experience and faster discharge.

 Get updates